striezel/weather-information-collector/src/api/darksky.md

   in millimeters per m² and hour
 * currently.precipProbability: (float) probability of precipitation occurring, within [0;1]
-* currently.temperature: (float) text current temperature in °C
+* currently.temperature: (float) current temperature in °C
 * currently.apparentTemperature: (float) what the temperature feels like, in °C
 * currently.dewPoint: (float) the dew point in °C
 * currently.humidity: (float) relative humidity, within [0;1]